-Setup - Adjustment Since the radar sensor is a distance measuring instrument, it is the distance from the sensor to the product surface that is measured.
-To indicate the actual level, the measured distance must be assigned to a certain height percentage.
+Setup - Adjustment

+Since the radar sensor is a distance measuring instrument, the distance from the sensor to the product surface is measured.
+To indicate the actual level, an allocation of the measured distance to the percentage height must be carried out.